1. Initial Consultation (50 minutes)

-At your first appointment, you will be greeted by our wonderful receptionist and offered a beverage from our coffee and juice bar.
-If you haven't already printed and filled out the new patient forms sent to you beforehand via email, we will then get you to fill out this form in the reception area in order for us to collect some basic personal and medical information.
+At your first appointment, you will be greeted by our wonderful administrative team at the front door.
+If you haven't already filled out the online new patient form sent to you beforehand via email, they will ask you to fill out a paper copy in order for us to collect some basic personal and medical information.

-Once the form is completed, one of Mission Creek Orthodontics amazing orthodontic assistants will come and introduce themselves and bring you into our consultation room to take a series of photographs of you and your teeth.
-These pictures will allow Dr. Pollard to better explain what needs to be done to get you that perfect set of teeth.
+Once the form is completed, our new patient coordinator Shelley will come and introduce herself and bring you into our consultation room to take a series of photographs of you and your teeth.
+These pictures will allow the doctor to better explain what needs to be done to get you that perfect set of teeth.

-If you have been deemed a candidate for orthodontic treatment from the initial examination, Dr. Pollard will need to gather some more information before he can accurately develop your treatment plan.
-Therefore, your next appointment with us will be to collect diagnostic records.
-This typically includes impressions of your teeth and bite, photographs, and radiographs (if required).
+If you have been deemed a candidate for orthodontic treatment from the initial examination, Drs.
+Pollard and Diaz will need to gather some more information before they can accurately develop your definitive treatment plan.
+Therefore, your next appointment with us will be the collection of diagnostic records, which typically includes a digital scan of your teeth and bite (yay, no more goopy dental impressions!), intra- and extra-oral photographs, and radiographs (if required).

 4. Start Appointment (60-90 minutes)

 This is the big day!
-One of the girls will start by professionally cleaning all of your teeth and get them ready for brackets.
-She will then place a cheek retractor that keeps your lips and cheeks out of the way and makes sure all of your teeth stay dry during the bonding procedure.
+One of our highly skilled Certified Orthodontic Assistants will begin by polishing your teeth and get them ready for brackets.
+She will then place a cheek retractor that keeps your lips and cheeks out of the way (just like the game 'Speak Out!') and makes sure your teeth stay dry during the bonding procedure.

-After all brackets have been placed and cured, the cheek retractor comes off and specific wires are placed to begin aligning your teeth.
+After all brackets have been placed and cured, the assistant will remove the cheek retractor and then carefully remove any excess adhesive around the brackets.
+Specific wires are then placed in your braces that will begin aligning your teeth.
 You will also be able to pick colors for the elastics at this point.
 How exciting!